 Note: The above figures are general guidelines.
 Tolerance to the cold still varies depending on the breed, age, and underlying health conditions of your cat or dog.

-During the wintertime, inside the house is the safest place for a pet.
-Indoors, the temperature is controlled, floors are dry, and living spaces are protected from adverse winter weather.
+During the wintertime, the safest place for a pet is inside the house.
+Indoors, the temperature is controlled, floors are dry, and living spaces are protected from adverse winter weather — thus, it is the best place for a pet to be for optimum cold weather pet safety.
 This kind of environment is ideal for both cats and dogs because both become susceptible to conditions like hypothermia and frostbite when exposed to the winter elements for too long.

-Few cat owners would consider leaving their cats outside for the night.
-But as an added precaution, it is recommended that pet parents prevent their cats from going outside at night completely.
-The cold nights of winter are dangerous to felines in general.
+Few cat owners would consider leaving their cats to live outside completely.
+However, as an added precaution, it is recommended that pet parents prevent their cats from going outside during adverse weather conditions or during cold winter nights, which are dangerous to felines in general.

 As for dog parents, some may be wondering if dogs can be kept in a dog house during winter.
 While some sources say yes and some say no, the verdict in this guide is this: it’s always best to keep dogs indoors during winter - especially at night.